foundation/foundation-sites/docs/pages/flexbox.md

 @include foundation-flex-grid;
 ```

-Lastly, you'll also may want to add the include for the flexbox helper classes.
+Lastly, you'll also want to add the include for the flexbox helper classes.

 ```scss
 @include foundation-flex-classes;